7erry/iot/README.md

 ## Overview

 An open source GPS tracking system.
 This repository contains Java-based back-end service.
 It supports more than 170 GPS protocols and more than 1500 models of GPS tracking devices.
-Traccar can be used with any major SQL database system.
+Hazelcast IOT can be used with any major SQL database system.

 ## Features